pm2-hive/pm2-hive.github.io/docs/features/signals.md

 ## Signals

-When a process is stopped/restarted by PM2, some process signals are sent in a given order to your process.
+When a process is stopped/restarted by PM2, some system signals are sent to your process in a given order.

 First a **SIGINT** a signal is sent to your processes, signal you can catch to know that your process is going to be stopped.
-If your application does not exit by itself before 1.6s (PM2_KILL_TIMEOUT (PM2 < 0.16.0) or --kill-timeout <number> (PM2 > 0.16.0)) it will receive a **SIGKILL** signal to force the process exit.
+If your application does not exit by itself before 1.6s (default value that you can customize via --kill-timeout <ms> or kill_timeout: <ms> in JSON) it will receive a **SIGKILL** signal to force the process exit.

 ## Cleaning states and jobs

-If you need to clean some stuff (stop intervals, stop connection to database...) you can intercept the SIGINT signal to prepare your application to exit.
+As stated before, if you need to clean some stuff (stop intervals, stop connection to database...) you can intercept the SIGINT signal to prepare your application to exit.

 Here is a sample on how to intercept the SIGINT signal with Node.js: